marcus-crane/repo-birthdays/README.md

 This is a Chrome extension that shows when a Github repo was first created.

-It hasn't been uploaded to the Chrome Web Store yet.
+It's available in the Chrome Web Store [here](https://chrome.google.com/webstore/detail/repo-birthdays/pmfhcjhcddnompkialjfidnbiibbccie).